bekk/bekk-christmas/post/functional/scala-3.md

   - Per Øyvind Kanstrøm
 ---

-A new year is closing up and so is a new release of Scala.
+A new year is closing in and so is a new release of Scala.
 Release candidate 1 is expected to be found some time this December!

 Version two of the language was released in 2006 and has so far seen a